CNN's going to injustice, not poverty, radicalizes youth.

 Right.

-Um radical Islam, definitely.
+Radical Islam, definitely.

-You studied the holy Quran in college.
+You studied the Holy Quran in college.

 It was fairly unbiased.

-I might get in trouble for saying that, but um, he would actually change portions of the Quran in order to incite war on different countries.
+But he would actually change portions of the Quran in order to incite war on different countries.

 That's actually what we learned.

-Well, look, I I've not read the uh the holy Quran, as Calypso Louis says, but I know some people who have.
+Well, look, I've not read the Holy Quran, as Calypso Louis says.

-I know some people have read it cover to cover a couple of times, highly intelligent people, and they all tell me that what we see is in the Quran, that this is not unusual, that it is not what's the term, um an indiscriminate offshoot or offset that this is all in there.
+And they all tell me that what we see is in the Quran, that this is not unusual, that it is not, what's the term, An indiscriminate offshoot or offset that this is all in there.

-I haven't read it, people I know who have say this.
+People I know who have say this.

 That's why there's such a dichotomy or dilemma, actually, for me on this.